yahyacanozdemir/QuietPlaceApp/README.md

 With this application, a students phone will not ring in the middle of the class or an employee will not be embarrassed because she / he rings the phone during a serious meeting.
 Your phone will not ring while worshiping in the mosque, church or a different place of worship.
 Another point is that this app is not only for lives of people our country.
 It is universal.
 The whole world can use it.

 # Testing Quiet Place
 You can use any android smartphone which is minimum android version 5.1 for test our app.
-You can download Quiet Place Apk from project files.
+You can download Quiet Place Apk from download link from top title.

 ## App's ScreenShots